Some of the offers on this page may have expired.

-The information about the Capital One Cards has been collected independently by Bankrate.com.
+The information about the Hilton Honors American Express Surpass® Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

-Hotel credit cards can help you make the most of your travel experience, especially if you tend to stay at the same brand of hotels wherever you travel.
-Additionally, there are some general travel cards that are also excellent for frequent travelers due to their partnerships with certain brands.
-Which is best for you?
-Read through our guide to help you decide.
+Hotel credit cards can help you make the most of your travel experience, especially if you prefer to stay at the same brand of hotels wherever you travel.
+Additionally, some general-purpose travel cards have partnerships with certain hotel chains.

-Compare Bankrate’s top 2020 hotel credit cards
+Compare Bankrate’s top 2021 hotel credit cards

 |Hilton Honors American Express Card